tuhin-nag/jtp-game-recommendation/README.md

     ```
     #### Notes
    - Do not worry if this takes a long time initially, Docker has to download all the necessary files for the application to run.
 On your following launches, the process will be much quicker!
    - Until the backend and database are fully ready and communicating, the page will display "Loading...".
 While this is on the screen, please wait patiently, the page will load automatically.
+During the loading time, the logs may show errors from the backend, that is due to the implemented retry mechanism and will resolve itself.

 5. Open your web browser and navigate to http://localhost:5173 to access the application.